loudove/f90tw/README.md

 -----
 You will need to obtain the repository from github and follow the usual cmake build steps.
 It is assumed that c/c++ and fortran compilers are available and you have installed boost and gtest packages.
 In short, [clone](https://github.com/git-guides/git-clone) the project from github, enter the project's directory and issue the usual [cmake](https://cmake.org/documentation/) build commands.

+Using the cmake options `BOOSTFWK` and `GTESTFWK` you can select the framework to be used. `BOOSTFWK` is `ON` by default.
+You can set them both to `ON` if you like but not to `OFF` since this will signal a cmake configuration error.

 There is not specific installation directory.
 After a successful build, the module files and the libraries will be located under the `<build>/f90tw` directory (or `<build>/f90tw/<conf>` on windows).
 The actual source files of the modules will be located in the `<build>/f90tw` directory with the names `assertions_boost.f90` and `assertion_gtest.f90` for the boost and gtest frameworks respectively.

 Use